google/abstracttext/eneyj/README.md

 In the standard setting, the function library lives and is maintained inside a wiki.
 The kernel should make only minimal assumptions about the function library.
-These assumptions should written down explicitly.
+These assumptions should be written down explicitly.